kyunas96/pxClone/README.md

 ### Solution Highlights

-- To provide the front-end with a bactch of data to work with, the posts controller supplies the main feed component with `users_followed_ids`, the `liked_post_ids`, and based on the ids within `liked_post_ids` grabs the relevant posts
+- To provide the front-end with a batch of data to work with, the posts controller supplies the main feed component with `users_followed_ids`, the `liked_post_ids`, and based on the ids within `liked_post_ids` grabs the relevant posts

 ```ruby
   def index